LiskArchive/lisk-docker/README.md

     Lisk Docker Utility Script

  OPTIONS
-    start [network] [forging ip]    Start All docker containers for a specific network default network is main
+    install [network] [forging ip]  Install All docker containers for a specific network default network is main
+    start [network]                 Start the docker container for a specific network default network is main
-    stop [network]                  Stop all docker containers for a specific network default network is main
+    stop [network]                  Stop the docker container for a specific network default network is main
                                     optional whitelist ip for forging
     uninstall [network]             uninstall all docker containers for a specific network